zzonyo/trust-docs-test/source/index.html.md

 Field     | Data Type | Description
 --------- | --------- | -----------
-amount    | float     | The aggregated trading volume in last 24 hours count     | integer   | The number of completed trades of last 24 hours open      | float     | The opening price of last 24 hours close     | float     | The last price of last 24 hours low       | float     | The low price of last 24 hours high      | float     | The high price of last 24 hours vol       | float     | The aggregated trading value in last 24 hours symbol    | string    | The trading symbol of this object, e.g. btcusdt, bccbtc bid      | float     | Best bid price bidSize     | float     | Best bid size
+amount    | float     | The aggregated trading volume in last 24 hours (rotating 24h) count     | integer   | The number of completed trades of last 24 hours (rotating 24h) open      | float     | The opening price of a nature day (Singapore time) close     | float     | The last price of a nature day (Singapore time) low       | float     | The low price of a nature day (Singapore time) high      | float     | The high price of a nature day (Singapore time) vol       | float     | The aggregated trading value in last 24 hours (rotating 24h) symbol    | string    | The trading symbol of this object, e.g. btcusdt, bccbtc bid      | float     | Best bid price bidSize     | float     | Best bid size